Bilarab Bin Haitham Award for Architectural Design: About

 The award is being launched on Saturday, 15 January 2022.
 The first cycle of the award lasted for two months.
-After announcing the award, His Highness Sayyid Bilarab bin Haitham bin Tarik gave a statement stating the award aims and the participation criteria.
+After announcing the award, His Highness Sayyid Bilarab bin Haitham Al Said gave a statement stating the award aims and the participation criteria.

 The award seeks to exploit the environmental diversity that the Sultanate of Oman enjoys in its various governorates.
 The award presents different topics in architectural design in each of its cycles, which target a specific architectural topic each year.
 At the level of participation, participation in the award can be individual or collective.
 The collective participation should not be exceeding three people per group post.

 The award targets only Omani youth specialized in the fields of architecture, design and urban planning, provided that the age of the participant is not over 35 years old.

 First cycle

 The target location in the first cycle of the award is the (Mina) port enclave of Wilayat of Muttrah, Governorate of Muscat.
 The location runs along a 7,500 seafront sector of the town where an edifice symbolizing the 50-year accomplishments of Oman Renaissance under the leadership of the late His Majesty Sultan Qaboos bin Said, and envisaging the aspirations under the leadership of His Majesty Sultan Haitham bin Tarik.